Troy Car Accident Lawyer

 For losses from exceeding this coverage, or additional damages like pain/suffering, an at-fault driver can still be sued in an auto negligence lawsuit.
 The interplay between no-fault insurance and additional claim eligibility can get complex very quickly after a collision.
 Consulting an attorney who knows Michigan laws can make the process less confusing.

-One critical area that experienced attorneys can provide guidance on is understanding what meets the legal thresholds for allowing accident victims to step outside no-fault bounds and directly sue other drivers for additional damages.
+One critical area that Troy car accident attorneys can provide guidance on is understanding what meets the legal thresholds for allowing accident victims to step outside no-fault bounds and directly sue other drivers for additional damages.
 An attorney well-versed in Michigan’s complex No-Fault provisions can hold all negligent parties fully accountable financially.

 The Statute of Limitations for Car Accident Claims in Troy, Michigan